pjq-mine/heads_ViT/README.md

-# Rich Attention Heads Interaction in Vision Transformer
+# Improving Vision Transformers with Nested Multi-head Attentions

 ### Abstract

-Transformers have achieved great success in the field of natural language processing (NLP) due to the multi-head attention (MHA) mechanism.
-Inspired by this, more and more scholars introduce Transformers into computer vision to capture global information of images, achieving competitive performance to Convolutional Neural Networks (CNNs).
-However, many studies have found redundancy between the heads of the MHA due to the lack of interaction, which affects the performance of the model.
-Thanks to the explaining-away effects in the probabilistic graphical model, it becomes possible to improve the rich interaction among different heads.
-With the help of the hierarchical structure of the transformer, we pass head attention values layer by layer for fusion, which effectively improves the independence between heads.
-We conduct extensive experiments and demonstrate that our proposed model outperforms vanilla Vision Transformer (ViT), by 1.56% top1 accuracy on ImageNet1K in image classification,  2.66-3.47% improvement on downstream datasets of transfer learning, due to its improvements on the parameter efficiency and heads diversity.
+Vision transformers have significantly advanced the field of computer vision in recent years.
+The cornerstone of vision transformers is the multi-head attention mechanism, which models the interactions between the visual elements within a feature map.
+However, the vanilla multi-head attention paradigm learns the parameters of different heads independently and separately.
+The crucial interactions across different attention heads are ignored, leading to the redundancy and under-utilization of the model's capacity.
+In order to facilitate the model expressiveness, we propose a novel nested attention mechanism Ne-Att to explicitly model cross-head interactions via a hierarchical variational distribution.
+Extensive experiments are conducted on image classification, and the experimental results demonstrate the superiority of Ne-Att.

 ## Getting Started